 Our Ethical Commitment

-Charlie Dog Boxer Company is committed to operating according to the highest ethical and business standards, and it expects its suppliers to adhere to the same.
+Charlie Dog Boxer Company is committed to operating according to the highest ethical and business standards, and it expects its suppliers to adhere to the same, while also using sales resources online.
 When you buy a product from us, you can feel comfortable that it’s been manufactured according to strict ethical standards intended to prevent exploitative or inhumane working conditions, whether in the U.S. or abroad.

 CDBC’s mission is to encourage responsible business practices at every stage of the manufacturing process – from growing the cotton to weaving the fabric to manufacturing the products we sell.
 CDBC pledges that it will only enter into, and continue, business relationships with suppliers who commit to the following Ethical Manufacturing Standards, as promulgated by the Apparel Industry Partnership: